Archaeological Survey of India: Museums

 (now Kolkata) in 1814.
 Much of its collection was passed on to the Indian Museum, which was established in the city in 1866.
 The Archaeological Survey did not maintain its own museums until the tenure of its third director-general, John Marshall.
 He initiated the establishment of various museums at Sarnath (1904), Agra (1906), Ajmer (1908), Delhi Fort (1909), Bijapur (1912), Nalanda (1917) and Sanchi (1919).
 The ASI's museums are customarily located right next to the sites that their inventories are associated with "so that they may be studied amid their natural surroundings and not lose focus by being transported".

 A dedicated Museums Branch was established in 1946 by Mortimer Wheeler, which now maintains a total of 50 museums spread across the country.

 Library

 The ASI maintains a Central Archaeological Library in the Archaeological Survey of India headquarters building in Tilak Marg, Mandi House, New Delhi.
 Established in 1902, its collection numbers more than 100,000 books and journals.
 The library is also a repository of rare books, plates, and original drawings.
 The Survey additionally maintains a library in each of its circles to cater to local academics and researchers.

+Scientific preservation

+Mohammed Sanaullah Khan was appointed to the Archaeological Survey of India on 29 June 1917, marking the establishment of the Science Branch.
+His main responsibilities included preserving and chemically treating artefacts from museums and other artefacts.
+An Archaeological Chemist then oversaw the establishment of a laboratory at the Indian Museum in Calcutta, which was later moved to Dehradun in 1921–1922.
+The scope and activities of the Science Branch greatly expanded along with the survey's expansion and shortly after Independence.
+These included doing in-depth study, treating monuments, analysing material remnants, determining the reasons behind deterioration, and taking corrective action for chemical conservation.